aantn/Termbrot/README.md

 # Termbrot
-A commandline mandelbrot visualizer, written in Ruby and totally inefficient.
+An animated commandline mandelbrot visualizer, written in Ruby and totally inefficient.

 # Usage
 Try './mandelbrot [0-3]'